 This project will replace the existing 500,000 gallon reservoir put in to service in 1927 with a new concrete rectangular reservoir containing an increased storage capacity of 880,000 gallons.
 The new storage reservoir will be constructed within the existing reservoir footprint.
 The Pump Station will be upgraded with three new pumps that will be able provide over 3 million gallons per day.

-The La Jolla View Reservoir project's planning, design, and construction budget is approximately $26,350,000.
+The La Jolla View Reservoir project's schedule and budget are available here.

-The La Jolla Country Club Reservoir & Pump Station Project's planning, design, and construction budget is approximately $10,200,000.
+The La Jolla Country Club Reservoir & Pump Station Project's schedule and budget are available here.

 For questions or concerns about the projects, call the Public Works Department construction project information line at 619-533-4207, email [email protected], or submit your inquiry online.
 Please reference the La Jolla Reservoir Projects in your inquiry.